NOOXY-research/NoService/readme.md

   ActivitySocket.close()\
   ActivitySocket.onEvent(event, callback);

+## Plugin APIs
+  note that NoService do not resolve plugins' dependencies. plugins are injected and be called before native module started. plugins are loaded without order plugins are supposed to be a feature that test the experimental abilities to be integrated into NoService core.
+You should implement your functions in your service not in the plugins!

 ## NoService Protocol
 ### Basic
 1. NSP(NoService Protocol) is based on text, based on Json data structure.